khushk21/Blockchain-Project/README.md

 ##### 2.3.3 End Phase

-The **End Phase** is where the user would end the auction.
-Once the auction has ended, the winner of the bid will have the domain name registered to their Ethereum public address and ownership transfered to them, while users that did not win the auction will be refunded the amount they bidded, as long as they successfully participated in the Reveal Phase.
+The user would end the auction during the **End Phase**.
+The domain name will be registered to the winning bidder's Ethereum public address after the auction is over, and ownership will be transferred to them.
+Users who placed a bid but did not place it will receive a refund of their bid, provided they completed the Reveal Phase successfully.

 _Note that we retrieve our timings to bound our functions based on the now() function in solidity, which takes the current block timestamp as our "now" time.
 This is how we determine when the auction Bidding Phase should end and transition to the Reveal Phase, and likewise for the Reveal Phase to transition to the End Phase._